hllywdunddnnpnt/web-mexican-sun/README.md

 	}
 ```

 2b.
-Using the */ref/* param, extract data and store it in the */data/* object
+Using the *ref* param, extract data and store it in the *data* object

 ```JAVASCRIPT
 function select_func_WMS (ref, page)